CristoferFunes/cap-challenge/README.md

 Also the time I had prevented me to give it a more aesthetically pleasing interface.

+Some functions are "case specific", and would need a little editing to work in a different context.

 At greater number of points (25+), sometimes it gets stuck in an "optimized" path and the mutation rules don't have enough diversity to push the population further, that is obviously an area that I will be still trying to solve.